I’ve had many people ask me about PVC and “Risky” plastics and I suppose I need to post about it.

 Many people will ask “What’s with this Gravel Washing?”
 The answer is you don’t really want the random unknown sediment settling into your system and possibly damaging your pump or clogging up your grow beds and plumbing.

-Now some media is fairly clean and some . . . → Read More: Gravel washing
+Now some media is fairly clean and some people . . . → Read More: Gravel washing

 Originally posted by TCLynx on AGC on May 29, 2010